 At first I thought it was a fluke.
 I thought she’d get tired of following me, or walking along side of me.
 A couple of blocks in we hit some traffic, and I thought, now she’s REALLY going to bail on me.
 But nope — she trotted after me across the street, and we resumed our walk.
 At one point, I noticed that she was clearly getting nervous once the streets became more and more crowded with pedestrians and cars.
 So I stopped.
 She stopped.
 She looked at me.
 I nodded my head back the way we came, and she and I, in unison, started our walk back home — her body language telling me that she was quit relieved to have avoided the chaos.

 Dropping her off at home is sometimes difficult.
 If her pack is around, she’s more wiling to stay behind.
 But if it’s just her on her own, she tries to follow me back to the hotel.
-I wish she could follow me all the way back to LA, but there’s just no way to make that happen with our time/airline/and travel plans.
+I wish she could follow me all the way back to LA, but there’s just no way to make that happen with our travel schedule.

 So I donated to a charity that helps take care of the stray animals of Morocco.
 She has a whole pack here, she has a family here, and she has someone who is taking good enough care of her that she looks healthy and happy… just starved for physical attention and good walks.
 And organizations like Help the Stray Animals of Morocco, see to their vaccinations and neutering when they can.
 If they can’t help my precious girl directly, at least they’re helping other precious cats and dogs of Morocco.